-As described in Appendix E, the model provides valuations for individuals living at 5 and 50 miles from the SRO.
+The model provides valuations for individuals living at 5 and 50 miles from the SRO.
 We then calculated valuations for individuals living at distances between 5 and 50 miles (in 5km intervals), by interpolating the values for 5 and 50 miles.